Ngāti Kahungunu: Early 19th century

 In 1807, the Musket Wars broke out as chiefs from the northern Ngāpuhi, now equipped with firearms, launched attacks on weaker tribes to the south.
-The ongoing conflict reached the east coast when, in 1822, a Ngāti Tuwharetoa war party led by Mananui Te Heuheu Tukino II crossed into Ngāti Kahungunu territory.
+The ongoing conflict reached the east coast when, in 1822, a Ngāti Tūwharetoa war party led by Mananui Te Heuheu Tūkino II crossed into Ngāti Kahungunu territory.
 Armed with muskets, Te Heuheu had come to assist Ngāti Te Ūpokoiri in retaking their lost pā of Te Roto-a-Tara, a fortified island in Lake Roto-a-Tara near the present-day site of Te Aute in Heretaunga.
 The pā had historically been an important strategic asset of Ngāti Te Ūpokoiri, but it had recently been occupied by Tangiteruru, a Ngāti Porou chief who had invaded Heretaunga with the help of Ngāti Maru.
 After the arrival of Te Heuheu's war party, Tangiteruru abandoned the pā.
 However it was swiftly reoccupied by Te Pareihe, a young chief of Ngāti Te Whatuiāpiti.
 Te Heuheu laid siege to the pā but failed to capture it.
 After his brother was killed in a skirmish at nearby Waimarama, Te Heuheu abandoned his siege of Roto-a-Tara and raided the pā at Waimarama instead.
 Following this, he returned to Ngāti Tuwharetoa to regroup and prepare for a second assault on Te Roto-a-Tara.
 Returning weeks later, Te Heuheu was joined by a Ngāti Raukawa war party led by Te Whatanui, and together they devised a plan to assault the island fortress.
 They constructed a causeway enabling them to make the crossing from the shore of the lake to Te Roto-a-Tara pā.
 Te Pareihe commanded such a strong resistance in the ensuing battle that Te Heuheu and Te Whatanui were thrown back in total defeat, with the loss of over 500 chiefs.
-Te Pareihe abandoned Te Roto-a-Tara after the battle and moved to Porangahau.
+Te Pareihe abandoned Te Roto-a-Tara after the battle and moved to Pōrangahau.

 Although he had beaten back a superior force at Te Roto-a-Tara, Te Pareihe knew that the defence of Heretaunga was unsustainable without the advantage of firearms.
 He and fellow Ngāti Kahungunu chief Tiakitai forged an alliance with Te Wera Hauraki, a chief from Ngāpuhi who had settled on the Māhia Peninsula.
-Together, their forces retook Te Roto-a-Tara pā from Ngāi Te Upokoiri, who had occupied the fortress island after Te Pareihe escaped to Porangahau.
-But when news reached the alliance that a huge coalition of Waikato and Tuwharetoa warriors were amassing to attack Heretaunga, Te Wera agreed to protect Te Pareihe and the Ngāti Kahungunu at his fortress settlement in Māhia.
+Together, their forces retook Te Roto-a-Tara pā from Ngāi Te Upokoiri, who had occupied the fortress island after Te Pareihe escaped to Pōrangahau.
+But when news reached the alliance that a huge coalition of Waikato and Tūwharetoa warriors were amassing to attack Heretaunga, Te Wera agreed to protect Te Pareihe and the Ngāti Kahungunu at his fortress settlement in Māhia.
 Hence, in late 1823, Te Pareihe led an exodus of Ngāti Kahungunu refugees from Heretaunga to Māhia, setting off from the beach at Waimarama.
 Some chiefs, such as Kurupo Te Moananui, Te Hapuku, and Tiakitai, remained in Heretaunga, but most joined the exodus.
 By the late 1830s hostilities had ended and the Ngāti Kahungunu diaspora began returning to Heretaunga.

 In 1840 a number of Ngāti Kahungunu chiefs were signatories to the Treaty of Waitangi.